jeffh/check.statem/README.md

 ```

-The returned data is an symbolic program representation this is a sequential,
+The returned data is an symbolic program representation is a sequential,
 imperiative form similar to:

 ```clojure